VirtoCommerce/vc-docs/platform/developer-guide/docs/CLI-tools/build-automation.md

 vc-build publishPackages -source <SOURCE> -apiKey <API_KEY>
 ```

-It pushes the NuGet packages discovered in the `artifacts` folder to the server specified by the `-source` parameter and publishes them.
+It pushes the NuGet packages discovered in the `artifacts` folder to the server specified by the `-source` parameter and publishes them:

-### Example

 ```console
 vc-build publishPackages -source C:\local-nuget
 ```

-**Parameters**
+**Parameters:**

-* `-source <SOURCE>` - Specifies the server URL.
+`-source <SOURCE>`: Specifies the server URL.
 NuGet identifies a UNC or local folder source and simply copies the file there instead of pushing it using HTTP.
 If `-source` is not set the default NuGet server `https://api.nuget.org/v3/index.json` will be used.

-* `-apiKey <API_KEY>` - The API key for the server.
+`-apiKey <API_KEY>`: The API key for the server.

 ## Compress